willxxy/cuda-stuff/README.md

 ## System Info

-1. `sm_count.cu` - counts the number of sms on all gpus.
+1. `smCount.cu` - counts the number of sms on all gpus.